 Some early signs that may indicate the development of gastritis include:

-Sometimes gastritis causes no symptoms at all.
+Sometimes, gastritis causes no symptoms at all.
 But if symptoms do show up, it usually means the problem has become more serious or has been there for a long time.
 The lining may have worn down so much that your stomach’s own acids and enzymes start hurting it.
-This can cause indigestion or even painful sores called ulcers, which might bleed.
+The inflammation can cause indigestion, and underlying causes such as H. pylori or NSAID use may also lead to ulcers, which can bleed.

 Some of the common symptoms of gastritis include: